gutschke/garbagedisposal/README.md

 it should be made from 2oz copper board.
 That drives the cost up.
 Finally, I picked a high-quality power supply.
 Some cost could be shaved off by selecting a cheaper part.

+# Notes On Connecting The Push Button

+The button has a lot of pig tail wires; but we really only need to make four connections.
+Both black wires get connected to GND.
+The brown and one of the white wires get connected to 5V.
+The red, green, and blue wires get connected to LED.
+And the remaining white wire gets connected to BUTTON.

+Use heat shrink tubing and thermostat wire to make the connections.
+Don't forget to ensure proper strain relief.

+I wired the status LED to shine white.
+If you prefer a different color, don't connect all of the R/G/B wires.
+The LED lights up, when the R/G/B wires are connected to ground (i.e. black wires).
+The microcontroller lets the signal float, whenever the LED is supposed to be off.

+The push button (two white wires) makes a connection to 5V (brown wire).
+The microcontroller detects this signal.